OmgRod/MediaMix/docs/USAGE.md

 > If there are issues with the database login, go to XAMPP and next to MySQL, there is a button saying "Config".
 Click that and select my.ini.
 Check there and look for the hostname, password, username and database name.
 Otherwise, it should just say those in "<>" and that means they are just the default.

+## Section 4.3: Uploads folder

+Navigate to the public folder and create a folder called "uploads"

 ## Section 5.1: Running

 1. Go to the root and open run.bat